nownabe/akashiyaki/README.md

 Password: %
 ```

-If you think it's too much bother to enter account information everytime,  you can save your account as configuration file `~/.config/ak4/account.yaml` (or `~/.config/ak4/account.json`):
+If you think it's too much bother to enter account information everytime,  you can save your account as a configuration file `~/.config/ak4/account.yaml` (or `~/.config/ak4/account.json`):

 ```yaml
 company: mycompany